yui0/rn-auth-template/README.md

 React Native Authentication Template

-You can try this from this.
+You can try this software at the next URL.

 https://expo.dev/@yui.nakada/rn-auth-template?serviceType=classic&distribution=expo-go